awslabs/duvet/design/duplicates/decisions.md

   parse boundary, never emitted.
-- Survey the public duvet corpus (s2n-quic, s2n-tls, the AWS crypto tooling) for actual target fan-in frequency — settles Decision 9's open `count` default (unlimited vs 1).
+- Survey the public duvet corpus (s2n-quic, s2n-tls, the AWS crypto tooling) for actual target fan-in frequency — settles Decision 8's open `count` default (unlimited vs 1).
-- Scoped overrides (Decision 14), if demand arrives: glob keys for target scope and their overlap-precedence rule; whether spec scope without section scope is worth having; fixtures for the three scoping properties.
+- Scoped overrides (Decision 13), if demand arrives: glob keys for target scope and their overlap-precedence rule; whether spec scope without section scope is worth having; fixtures for the three scoping properties.
 - `duplicate-targets` query, then snapshot inclusion once the format stabilizes.
-- Implementation-side distinctness (execution profiles) — own follow-up.
 - Implication duplicates — rider on self-discharging implications.
 - Impl-dump diagnostic locality (pointing failures at the dumped annotation rather than the innocent tests) — revisit with the